Creating Block Storage volumes with customer-managed encryption

 }

-When you provision a virtual server instance, you can specify customer-managed encryption for your boot volume and any data volumes that you want to add at that time.
+When you provision a virtual server instance, you can specify customer-managed encryption for your boot volume and any data volumes that you want to add.
 If you want, you can use a combination of provider-managed encryption and customer-managed encryption for the volumes that are associated with your instance.

 Follow these steps to create an instance with a new Block Storage volume.

-1. In IBM Cloud console, click the Navigation Menu iconmenu icon > VPC Infrastructure VPC icon > Compute > Virtual server instances.
+- In the IBM Cloud console, click the Navigation menu icon > Infrastructure > Compute > Virtual server instances.

-Key name Select the root key within the key management service instance that you want to use for encrypting the volume.
+- Select the data encryption key that is stored within the Key Protect instance to use for encrypting the volume.

 ibmcloud is instance-create INSTANCE_NAME VPC ZONE_NAME PROFILE_NAME SUBNET --image-id IMAGE_ID [--boot-volume @BOOT_VOLUME_JSON_FILE] [--volume-attach @VOLUME_ATTACH_JSON_FILE]...